worktheclock/replit.github.io/tutorials/graphql-project-part-1.md

 }
 ```

 This is great!
-But you might not have any idea what just happened.
+But you might have no idea what just happened.

 To this end, let us clear the left-hand pane and recreate the query step by step.
-This will allow me to explain the underlying logic as we go.
-We can start by adding `query {}`.
+This allows me to explain the underlying logic as we go.
+We can start by adding `query { }`.
 This indicates to the endpoint that we want to retrieve data from the server.
-Note that `mutation {}` allows us to actually send data to the endpoint and `subscription {}` allows us to listen for changes in the data.
-However for the scope of this guide we will not be covering either of these - however, you can learn more [on the GraphQL website itself](https://graphql.org/learn/queries/).
+Note that `mutation {}` allows us to send data to the endpoint and `subscription {}` listen for changes in the data.
+However for the scope of this guide we will only be covering `query` - however, you can learn more about `mutation` and `subscription` [on the GraphQL website itself](https://graphql.org/learn/queries/).

 If we place our cursors within the curly brackets and press the spacebar and enter keys at the same time we should get a list of recommended queries (based on the structure of the data) as follows:

 ![](../static/images/teamsForEducation/graphql-project/graphql-project-4.png)

-As per the initial example let us reselect `event`.
+As per our initial example let us reselect `event`.
 This means that we want to retrieve information associate with a specific event.
-The specific event we are interested in has a unique ID of `5879ad8f6672e70036d58ba5` (at the time of writing).
-We can pass this ID as an argument to the query (similar to how we would with JavaScript functions) as follows: `event(id: "5879ad8f6672e70036d58ba5") {}` .
+The event we are interested in has a unique ID of `5879ad8f6672e70036d58ba5` (at the time of writing).
+We can pass this ID as an argument to the query (similar to how we would with JavaScript functions) as follows: `event(id: "5879ad8f6672e70036d58ba5") { }` .

 Now that we've identified the event that we want to query we can instruct GraphQL to only retrieve the information that we're interested in.
 This prevents the response from returning the entire event data-structure (called [over-fetching](https://stackoverflow.com/questions/44564905/what-is-over-fetching-or-under-fetching) in REST).
-In order to illustrate the dynamic nature of GraphQL, we will be asking for completely different data than was covered in the initial example.
-This means that our query will now look something like this:
+In order to illustrate the dynamic nature of GraphQL, we will be querying completely different data associated with the event as per the example below:

 ```graphql
 query {